zjp-CN/dyn-afit/README.md

 So the pattern is
 * a Future-API-styled base trait object
-* extension subtrait APIs over the trait object, and a return Future
+* extension subtrait APIs over the trait object, and a return Future (generic but not heap allocated)
 * a blanket impl for the base trait object
 * in the async fn call, statically call extension APIs on the trait object